GenAI Certificate Program for Faculty & Staff

 • Text effects

-• ChatGPT and Claude image interpretation
+• ChatGPT image creation and interpretation

-Instructor, Eileen Lai.
+Instructor, Eileen Lai

 Top